Correct-Syntax/correct-syntax.github.io/content/posts/free-resources-for-digital-design.md

 [FontJoy](https://fontjoy.com/) is a really nice font pairing web application tool that generates font combinations with deep learning.
 If you know what style you're after (and have some patience), it can come up with some nice font pairs for you to consider.

 [Typespiration](https://typespiration.com/) If you're needing some inspiration for type, you can take a look at Typespiration for some designs and guides for font combinations.

+[FontBase](https://fontba.se/) A cross-platform font manager.
+A very useful tool for using Google/Adobe fonts in any application.

 [Type Scale](https://typescale.com/) is a visual calculator you can use to size your typography.